Anomalies of 4d $Spin_G$ Theories: Introduction

 For the example of $SU(2)_{\rm gauge}$ with $N_f=2$ adjoint Weyl fermions, ref~\cite{Cordova:2018acb} argued that the theory must have $\kappa _{\Gamma _g, T}\neq 0$ via a RG flow from twisted ${\cal N}=2$ supersymmetric Yang-Mills on $\ICP^2$.
 The 't Hooft anomaly~\eqref{anomalyGammaT} of that theory was presented in~\cite{Cordova:2018acb} as a reinterpretation of an effect that arises in the context of Donaldon theory~\cite{Donaldson:1983wm,Donaldson:1990kn} and correspondingly in the twisted ${\cal N}=2$ supersymmetric gauge theory that leads to the Donaldson-Witten partition function, $Z_{DW}$~\cite{Witten:1994ev,Witten:1994cg,Moore:1997pc}.
 To compute $Z_{DW}$, the $\IZ _2$ valued quantities $B_2$ and $w_2(TM)$ must be lifted to $\IZ$-valued integer quantities $\tildeB_2$ and $\tilde w_2(TM)$, and as above one recovers $B_2$ and $w_2(TM)$ by modding out $\tildeB_2$ and $\tilde w_2(TM)$ by $\IZ _2$ valued shifts, $\tildeB_2\to \tildeB_2+2x$ or $\tilde w_2(TM) \to \tilde w_2(TM)+2y$ with $x$ and $y$ integral.
 The fact that $Z_{DW}$ picks up a minus sign under one or the other shift, either $(-1)^{\int _{M_4} x\cup w_2(TM)}$ or $(-1)^{\int _{M_4} B_2\cup y}$ was found in ~\cite{Donaldson:1983wm,Donaldson:1990kn} as coming from an orientation change of instanton moduli space, and it was shown to be reproduced in the twisted ${\cal N}=2$ $SU(2)$ Yang-Mills or the $U(1)$ (monopole) calculation of the partition function $Z_{DW}$, from the fermions in the functional integral in~\cite{Witten:1994ev,Witten:1994cg,Witten:1995gf,Moore:1997pc}.

 We will discuss and calculate $Spin_{G}(4)$ 't Hooft anomalies~\eqref{anomalyGammaT} for wide classes of theories.
 We show how the anomaly coefficients $\kappa _{\Gamma _g, T}$ can often be simply directly computed by an adaptation of the method that was used in WWW~\cite{Wang:2018qoy} to compute the $\kappa _{T,T}$ 't Hooft anomaly of $SU(2)$ with a Weyl fermion in the ${\bf 4}$.
 This method computes the anomaly from the index of the 5d mod-2 Dirac operator on the mapping torus $\ICP ^2\rtimes _{\widehat \varphi}S^1$, with appropriate fluxes for the $Spin_G(4)$ background and also additional fluxes to activate the anomaly~\eqref{anomalyGammaT}.
 Here $\widehat \varphi$ is a $\IZ _2$ valued isometry of $\ICP ^2$ and the flux background.
 The 5d mod-2 Dirac index then reduces to a 4d Dirac index calculation in the flux background, with the fermion zero modes all in 2d representations of an $O(2)$ group~\cite{Wang:2018qoy}.
-The upshot is a simple way to compute $\kappa _{\Gamma _g, T}$: it is half (mod 2) of the number of fermion zero modes $\fI$ of the 4d Dirac operator in a flux background that activates the anomaly: \eq{ \kappa_{\Gamma_g,T} = \half \fI=\frac{1}{4} \sum _i \left(q_i^2-\frac{1}{4}\right)~, \qquad \text{mod}_2~, } where the Atiyah-Singer index theorem yields the sum is over fermion species $i$ with flux-weighted charges $q_i$ associated with an appropriately chosen $Spin^c$ connection.
+The upshot is a simple way to compute $\kappa _{\Gamma _g, T}$: it is half (mod 2) of the number of fermion zero modes $\fI$ of the 4d Dirac operator in a flux background that activates the anomaly: \eq{ \kappa_{\Gamma_g,T} = \half \fI=\frac{1}{4} \sum _i \left(q_i^2-\frac{1}{4}\right)~, \qquad \text{mod}_2~, } where the Atiyah-Singer index theorem yields the last equation.
+The $q_i$ are flux-weighted charges of fermion species $i$, associated with an appropriately chosen $Spin^c$ connection.

 This simple method is generally applicable when the matter content consists of Weyl fermions in symplectic representations of the $G_\text{gauge}\times G_\text{global}$ group.
 This allows for non-zero 't Hooft anomalies, as there is no symmetry-preserving mass term.
 E.g. for $SU(2)_\text{gauge}$ with $N_f=2$ adjoint Weyl fermions, the $SU(2)_\text{gauge}$ and Lorentz invariant fermion bilinear is in the adjoint of $SU(2)_\text{global}$.